pradoui/tp_charts/README.md

 # TP Charts

-A collection of beautiful animated chart widgets for Flutter with customizable styling, smooth animations, and interactive effects.
+A beautiful animated chart widgets library for Flutter with customizable styling and smooth animations.

 ## Features

-- 📊 **Multiple Chart Types**: Line charts and gauge-style charts (HotChart)
+- 📊 **CustomLineChart**: Line charts with built-in date filter buttons
+- 📈 **SimpleLineChart**: Line charts with external date filtering for maximum flexibility
+- 🔥 **HotChart**: Gauge-style charts for displaying values with status indication
+- ✨ Interactive hover effects with tooltips
-- 🎨 **Customizable Design**: Extensive styling options for colors, gradients, and typography
+- 🎨 Customizable colors, gradients, and styling
-- ✨ **Smooth Animations**: Beautiful entrance animations with customizable duration and curves
-- 🖱️ **Interactive**: Hover effects with tooltips showing data values
-- 📱 **Responsive**: Adapts to different screen sizes and orientations
-- 📅 **DateTime Support**: Automatic filtering by date periods (Today, This Week, This Year, All Period)
+- 📱 Responsive design
-- 🎛️ **Filter Buttons**: Built-in filter buttons for easy data selection
+- 🎯 Support for both DateTime and String data
-- 🌐 **Cross-platform**: Works on all Flutter platforms

 ## Installation